 A family heads to an isolated hotel for the winter where an evil and spiritual presence influences the father into violence, while his psychic son sees horrific forebodings from the past and of the future.

-Elaine and Jonah and their children come to spend New Year with her sister Chloe and husband Robbie and their young family at their isolated country home.
-One by one the children ,after apparently being sick,become murderous in their actions,setting out to kill the adults,who have to resort to killing the youngsters to survive.
-Two adult survivors manage to drive off into the snowy countryside but their ordeal is not over.
+Elaine and Jonah and their teenage daughter and young son, come to spend New Year with her sister Chloe and husband Robbie and their three young children at their isolated country home.
+One by one the children, after apparently being sick, become increasingly malevolent.
 Written by

 don @ minifie-1